psehorne/RunAtStartup/README.md

 # RunAtStartup
-Add to or remove a program from Windows registry startup Writen in C#
+Add to or remove a program from Windows registry startup.

+Writen in C#